A Multiobjective Optimization Framework for Irrigation Water Allocation: Numerical Experiments, Results and Sensitivity Analysis

-We solved Model~\ref{eqmathemodel1} using constraint \eqref{tarcon} and obtained the crop and environmental flow allocations presented in Table~\ref{table:ex1b}.
-In this scenario, the maximum profit is $1.4080 \times 10^9$.
+We solved Model~2~\eqref{eqmathemodel2} using constraint \eqref{tarcon} and obtained the crop and environmental flow allocations presented in Table~\ref{table:ex1b}.
+In this scenario, the maximum profit is $ \$1.4080 \times 10^9$.
 Here, the environmental flow deficiency is $0$ GL, since constraint \eqref{tarcon} does not allow for any shortfall.
+To satisfy this requirement, additional water must be supplied through pumping when surface water is insufficient.

+The crop area allocations reported in Tables~1 and~2 exhibit relatively tidy values, with several crops assigned areas close to the minimum allowable level.
+This outcome is a direct consequence of the modeling structure rather than an artefact of the solution process.
+In particular, the presence of minimum crop area constraints, together with upper bounds on individual crop areas and the absence of any objective term promoting crop diversification, leads the optimization algorithms to select boundary solutions.
+Once feasibility conditions are satisfied, continuous nonlinear solvers such as `fmincon' typically converge to corner points of the feasible region.
+As a result, the reported allocations should be interpreted as constraint-driven extreme solutions that define the bounds of the feasible space, rather than as detailed operational cropping plans.

-We next minimize Model~\ref{eqmathemodel2} with the same parameter settings as in Case Study~\ref{ex1}, considering both the inclusion and exclusion of constraint~\eqref{tarcon}.
+Next we minimize Model~3~\eqref{eqmathemodel3} with the same parameter settings as in Case Study~\ref{ex1}, considering both the inclusion and exclusion of constraint~\eqref{tarcon}.
 The optimal crop and environmental flow allocations, shown in Table~3, are identical in both situations.
-In this case, the total environmental flow deficiency is zero, and the profit obtained is $0.2742 \times 10^9$.
+In this case, the total environmental flow deficiency is zero, and the profit obtained is $ \$0.2742 \times 10^9$.
+In Table~3, the environmental flow exceeds the target value of 100~GL per month and is uniformly allocated at 200~GL, reflecting surplus environmental releases under the multiobjective formulation rather than a change in the target environmental flow requirement.
 Note: The computational time taken to solve all three cases is approximately 8–10 seconds.